 This irresistible snack is perfect for those family game nights or holiday parties.
-Oh and we can’t forget those Super Bowl gatherings in a couple of months.
+Oh, and we can’t forget those Super Bowl gatherings in a couple of months.

-Whomever you choose to share this Caramelized Bacon and Onion Cheese Ball with will absolutely love you when you bring this simple dish out surrounded by their favorite crackers like these easy almond flour crackers.
+Whoever you choose to share this Caramelized Bacon and Onion Cheese Ball with will absolutely love you when you bring this simple dish out surrounded by their favorite crackers like these easy almond flour crackers.

 Her recipe calls for sesame seeds but I had used the last of mine the night before making this Lemon Sesame Chicken for dinner.
 I just threw in a few poppy seeds.

 To make this recipe you will need five basic ingredients found at any local grocery store plus a couple of spices.
 It is not complicated nor is it time-consuming.
 The longest step in this process will be letting the cheese ball chill the fridge.